JuliaGol/motif_enrichment/README.md

 it should be:
 DATAFILE= promotersB.fa

 The second script - motif_enrichment.py parses MEME files and uses the binomial test to identify the motifs that are significantly enriched.
+Statistics are writen to statisticsresults.tsv.